medined/D4M_Schema/docs/data_distribution.md

 -----------  -------  ---------
 ```

 Accumulo stores all entries for a tablet on a single node in the clsuter.
-Since our
+Since
-table has only one tablet, the information can't spread beyond one node.
+our table has only one tablet, the information can't spread beyond one node.
 In
 order to distribute information, you'll need to create more than tablet for
 your table.

-> The tablet's range is still from -infinity to +infinity.
-That hasn't changed yet.
+The tablet's range is still from -infinity to +infinity.
+That hasn't changed.

 ## Splits